 Configuring the build environment

-Once you have your Clang build in place, you'll need to set up tools to use it.
+Once you have your Clang build in place, you will need to set up tools to use it.

 A full working .mozconfig for the desktop browser is: